guillemylla/Crickets_Genome_Annotation/G_bimaculatus/README.md

 - The annotation pipline is split in 3 parts:

-	- [Repeat_Content.md](Repeat_Content.md): To create a  custom repeat library and mask repeats with RepeatMasker.
+	- [Repeat_Content.md](Repeat_Content.md): To construct a custom  repeat library to mask repeats with RepeatMasker.
 	- Protein coding gene annotation
 	- Functional annotations